openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

   that give them visibility into other teams.
 This type is helpful in particular if team assignments are being used in a course.

-.. note:: If you do not see all team category type options, check with your platform administrator to see if the relevant teams application features have been enabled.
+.. note:: If you do not see all team group type options, check with your platform administrator to see if the relevant teams application features have been enabled.

-**Team Category Size Override**
+**Team Group Size Override**

-Separate from the team maximum size setting, it is possible to override the specific team size for a given team category, allowing you to adjust team sizes to fit your course needs.
+Separate from the team maximum size setting, it is possible to override the specific team size for a given team group, allowing you to adjust team sizes to fit your course needs.
 An example of when you might need this is ….

 .. _Create a Team: